semantic-release/semantic-release/docs/recipes/travis.md

   script:
     # Use nvm to install and use the Node LTS version (nvm is installed on all Travis images)
     - nvm install lts/*
-    # Run semantic-release only on job, after all other are successful
+    # Run semantic-release only on one job, after all other are successful
     - npx travis-deploy-once "npx semantic-release"
 ```